SriHarish467/CommentApp/README.md

 Step2: Open CommentApp.Web folder in CMD and run the command npm install

-Step3: After npm install code the CommmentApp.Web folder in Visual studio code and run the command npm start
+Step3: After npm install open the CommmentApp.Web folder in Visual studio code and run the command npm start

 Step4: Open the CommentApp.sln solution file in Visual studio

 Step5: Install .Net Core SDK 3.1 and above in Visual studio

+Step6: Right click on the CommentApp and choose Set as Startup Project after that run the IIS Express